-- Computer models: This is used to estimate the future value of an investment based on various data assumptions.
+- Computer models: These are used to estimate the future value of an investment based on various data assumptions.

 Fees IHT Wealth Management charges for its services

-For advisory services, clients pay IHT Wealth Management a percentage of their assets under management, with the rate ranging up to 3%; those with smaller accounts may pay higher fees.
+For advisory services, clients pay IHT Wealth Management a percentage of their assets under management, with the annual rate ranging up to 3%.
+Those with smaller accounts may pay higher fees.
+In some cases, a flat fee may be charged instead.
 Advisors negotiate fees directly with clients, and may recommend both wrap-fee programs — meaning that clients won’t see additional charges for individual transactions within their account — and non-wrap fees programs.